Where Legacy Matters

 Patellas (which are the knee caps) are checked at 6 months of age and at one year of age by our Veterinarian and graded on a scale of 1-4.
 We breed only dogs with normal -grade 1 patellas.
 This test is important because a dog with Luxating Patellas can become lame as they age.
 The score is only registered once typically as the goal is to see if the Patellas are weak as young dog indicating an inherited trait.

 Gangliosidosis (GM2) is a life threatening genetic disease caused by a deficiency of an enzyme that is critical to normal brain function.
 It is a DNA test, performed once and registered once.
-Offspring of two clear adults are considered clear by parentage.
 To read more about this disease click the link below. http://www.caninegeneticdiseases.net/StorageD/GM2forJC.htm

 Cardiac Disease covers a variety of issues which effect the heart and the longevity of the dog.
 Puppies should be checked at birth and subsequent visits to the Veterinarian and adults dogs should be checked annually for heart murmurs which lead to further heart issues.
-Each time the dog is checked, an OFA form is filled out and registered.
 Ideally, a dog with a heart murmur should not be used for breeding.
 For more information http://csu-cvmbs.colostate.edu/vth/small-animal/cardiology/Pages/heart-disease.aspx

 For further reading on health issues in the Japanese Chin go to http://japanesechinclub.org/health/